-I woke up this morning to a night sky and headed for my rocking chair that sits outside on the porch facing the horizon.
-Stars and a sliver of the moon were still in the sky.
+I woke up this morning to a night sky and headed for my rocking chair on the porch facing the horizon.
+Stars and a sliver of the moon were in the sky.
 Looking up I wondered why we readily make wishes upon stars and struggle to believe in ourselves.
 We are here in the flesh with all kinds of talents and dreams.

 Why indeed.
 By the time you are in your 50s, chances are you’ve had plenty of opportunities to lose faith.
 For some of us, our failures and transgressions become tattoos.
 The things you are good at, the things you really love to do, become an addendum to your life story.